 Please indicate how it is proposed that the company's activities will benefit the community, or a section of the community.
-Please provide as much detail as possible to enable the CIC Regulator to make an informed decision about whether your proposed company is eligible to become a community interest company.
+Please provide as much detail as possible as to what the company is being set up to do.
 It would be useful if you were to explain how you think your company will be different from a commercial company providing similar services or products for individual or personal gain.